 Yet you do not know what your life will be like tomorrow.
 You are just a vapor that appears for a little while and then vanishes away.James 4:14(NASB)

-There are two groups of people living in this world today - those that are saved and those that are lost; those that are for Christ and those that are against Him.
-There are two creations living side by side - those with their feet firmly fixed in the old creation in Adam - who are part of the kingdom of darkness, and those with their hearts resting in heavenly places in Christ Jesus - who are part of the kingdom of light and have been born again into the New Creation in Christ.
-There are two worldviews; two mindsets; two domains; two frames of reference into which every member of the human race falls.
+There are two groups of people living in this world today; those that are saved and those that are lost; those that are for Christ and those that are against Him.
+There are two creations living side by side; those with their feet firmly fixed in the old creation in Adam (who are part of the kingdom of darkness), and those with their hearts resting in heavenly places in Christ Jesus (who are part of the kingdom of light and have been born again into the new creation in Christ).
+There are two worldviews, two mindsets, two domains, and two frames of reference into which every member of the human race falls.

-James, however, reminds us that those that are saved, by grace through faith in Christ, also fall into two, distinct groups - those that are spiritual and those that are fleshly; those that are walking in spirit and truth and those that are living a carnal life with a worldly perspective and arrogant attitude.
-His epistle is clearly written to Christians, but it also identifies and condemns believers who have chosen to leave their first love and make friends with the world by adopting an ungodly philosophy of life and allowing the lust of the eye, the lust of the flesh and the pride of life to engulf their thinking and to shipwreck their Christian witness.
+James also reminds us that those that are saved by grace through faith in Christ, also fall into two, distinct groups; those that are spiritual and those that are fleshly; those that are walking in spirit and truth and those that are living a carnal life with a worldly perspective and an arrogant attitude.
+His epistle is clearly written to Christians, but it also identifies and condemns believers who have chosen to leave their first love and make friends with the world by adopting an ungodly philosophy of life and allowing the lust of the eye, the lust of the flesh, and the pride of life to engulf their thinking and to shipwreck their Christian witness.

-In chapter 4 we find James warning that the pursuit of pleasure and the product of presumptuous plans too often results in a compromised faith and lack of dependence on the Lord, Who is the Giver of life and through Whom all good gifts come.
-James points out that if a believer strays from the path of truth or 'falls from grace' - as Paul describes it, he becomes a friend of the world.
+In chapter 4, we find James warning that the pursuit of pleasure and relying on our own plans too often results in a compromised faith and lack of dependence on the Lord Who is the Giver of life and through Whom all good gifts come.
+James points out that if a believer strays from the path of truth or "falls from grace" as Paul describes it, he becomes a friend of the world.

 God is outside of time and space while we are bound by His universal laws.
-God knows the end from the beginning but in His grace, He does not reveal our individual futures - for we would not be able to bear the responsibility of knowing all that lies ahead.
-In His grace He allows the problems and disappointments of the future to unfold one-by one - day-by-day.
-And knowing that our brief lifespan is like a vapour that appears for a while and then vanishes away, He forwards His eternal plans and purposes, including us in His purposes for a brief time before we pass away.
+God knows the end from the beginning but in His grace, He does not reveal our individual futures for we would not be able to bear the responsibility of knowing all that lies ahead.
+In His grace, He allows the problems and disappointments of the future to unfold one-by one, day-by-day.
+And knowing that our brief lifespan is like a vapour that appears for a while and then vanishes away, He forwards His eternal plans and purposes, and includes us in His purposes for a brief time before we pass away.

 Heavenly Father, it is easy to get caught up in the joys and cares of this life.
 Help me remember how fragile my life is and how short my time on earth is, in relation to eternity.
 Help me to live my life with an eternal perspective, knowing that You have my life in Your hands, and You do know what tomorrow will bring.
 May I take to heart the words of this precious old poem: "Only one life 'twill soon be past.
 Only what's done for Christ will last."
 Thank You, Lord.
 In Jesus' name, AMEN.